hdShang/arxiv-daily/docs/cs-AI/2025-08-19/papers/250813666v1-the-hidden-cost-of-readability-how-code-formatting-silently-consumes.md

 ---
 layout: default
-title: The Hidden Cost of Readability: How Code Formatting Silently Consumes Your LLM Budget
+title: "The Hidden Cost of Readability: How Code Formatting Silently Consumes Your LLM Budget"
 ---

 # The Hidden Cost of Readability: How Code Formatting Silently Consumes Your LLM Budget